 As soon as possible after the Council meeting, staff prepare a list of nominated candidates compiled in alphabetical order.
 Staff also prepare a press release listing the Council’s nominees.

-Except for good cause, on the first business day after the Council’s vote, the Council sends the governor a letter listing the nominees in alphabetical order, accompanied by the following materials: the Council’s vote tally; each nominee’s application, including the confidential sections; the results of any qualification surveys, without comments provided to the Council in confidence; written responses solicited by the Council from persons identified by the nominee in his or her application as references, former employers, and attorneys and judges who had recent experience with the nominee, but only if these persons gave written permission to send their responses to the governor; and any unsolicited materials received by the Council about the nominee, unless the source requested, in writing, that the material be kept confidential.
+Except for cause, on the first business day after the Council’s vote and the conclusion of the meeting, the Council sends the governor a letter listing the nominees in alphabetical order, accompanied by the following materials: the Council’s vote tally; each nominee’s application, including the confidential sections; the results of any qualification surveys, without comments provided to the Council in confidence; written responses solicited by the Council from persons identified by the nominee in his or her application as references, former employers, and attorneys and judges who had recent experience with the nominee, but only if these persons gave written permission to send their responses to the governor; and any unsolicited materials received by the Council about the nominee, unless the source requested, in writing, that the material be kept confidential.

 The Council does not reconsider its nominees after the names are submitted except in the case of death, disability, or withdrawal of a nominee.
 If the death, disability, or withdrawal of one or more nominees leaves the governor with fewer than two names for filling a vacancy, the Council may, upon request of the governor, submit enough additional names so that the governor has at least two nominees for the vacancy.
 The Council will vote to determine if there are additional applicants who can be nominated from the original list of applicants.
 If no candidate receives sufficient votes to be nominated, the Council will re-advertise the position.